• Skip to primary navigation

 What is Biscotti

 Biscotti is an Italian cookie that is baked twice, this gives it a crunchy texture and makes it excellent for dunking into coffee or tea.
-Biscotti are made using a variety of dried fruit and nuts, are often perfumed with the zest of various citrus and can be coated with melted chocolate.
+Biscotti are made using a variety of dried fruit and nuts.
+They are often perfumed with the zest of various citrus and can be coated with melted chocolate.

 With so many options available, you could easily adapt a biscotti recipe to suit your tastes and create all sorts of delicious biscotti.